samysung/python_ml_project_skeleton/README.md

 Here is a schematic view of the Ci/Cd pipeline targeted for open source python project, largely inspired by others well known projects:
+#### DIAGRAM
 ![Ci/Cd diagram](docs/_static/img/CiCd_pipeline.svg)
+#### Github Workflows

+##### test code worflow (.github/workflows/test_code.yml):

+  Used to run unit test (and functionnal if implemented) tests on pull request events or push on main branch.
+It publishes coverage results on codecov.io.
+  Use the packaging/test_env.yml conda environment file, github cache action and codecov/codecov-action

+##### test docs workflow (.github/workflows/test_docs.yml):

+ Used to test the build of sphinx documentation.
+Run on pull request events or push on main branch.
+ Use the packaging/doc_env.yml conda environment file, and the github cache action.

+##### publish workflow (.github/workflows/publish.yml):

+ Used to publish the package on pypi, when a new tagged version or release is published.
+ Use the packaging/package_env.yml conda environment file, github cache action github download and upload artifacts, and gh-action-pypi-publish.

+##### test publish workflow (.github/workflows/test_publish.yml):

+ Same worflow as above, but on a test branch and test.pypi forge, for testing deployment improvement recipes

+##### test packaging workflow (.github/workflows/test_packaging.yml):

+ Worflow actioned by CRON event (see [crontab-guru](https://crontab.guru/)), every n hours.
+Used to test that the package has been published and the lasted version is working.

+#### Github workflows based on github webhooks or githu Apps
+ Some workflow works are handled by third party applications, like the readthe docs publication or the online pre-commit static analysis.

+###### Pre-commit

+ Pre-commit action is launched via a github app (pre-commit.ci) on every commit made on remote. it's configured via the file pre-commit-config.yaml

+###### Read-the-docs publication

+ Readthedocs publish new documentation version via a webhook subscribed for push and commit event.
+ You can configure the type of push trigering the process in the readthedocs.org configuration section.
+ See read the docs documentation for more detail.